Kartapuce/kartapuce.github.io/_vulnerabilities/cisco anyconnect.md

 <div class="notice--success" markdown="1">
 **Quick reminder:** Executables and DLL:
-- « .exe » : **Executable files** create a new process when executed,
+- « .exe »: **Executable files** create a new process when executed,
-- « .dll » : **Dynamic Link Library files** are called by an executable in order to provide re-usable classes and methods.
+- « .dll »: **Dynamic Link Library files** are called by an executable in order to provide re-usable classes and methods.
 </div>

-Traffic analysis permits to obtain the structure of Cisco AnyConnect IPC messages .The structure is : Type (2 bytes) – Longueur (2 bytes) – Value (variable).
+Traffic analysis permits to obtain the structure of Cisco AnyConnect IPC messages.
+The structure is : Type (2 bytes) – Longueur (2 bytes) – Value (variable).
 It is now possible to parse the binary content, and to read the field values (ASCII encoding).

 <div class="notice--success" markdown="1">
 **Useful analysis tools:**